ssbotelh/rentrak/README.md

-## rentrak code challenge
+# rentrak code challenge

-# General remarks:
+## General remarks:
 1. All functionality described in items 1, 2.1 and 2.2 was implemented.
 2. The advanced filtering capability of item 2.3 was not implemented.
 3. Code must be built with C++11 support.
 I could only test with gcc 4.8.4 on a Linux PC box.

-# Build instructions:
+## Build instructions:
 1. Checkout code from git
 2. Edit the makefile and change the GCC parameter to your g++ path.
 3. Run 'make'
 4. An executable "query" should be created.

-# Usage:
+## Usage:
-1. Data can be loaded into the datastore with the -i option:
+1. Data can be loaded into the datastore with the -i option

 $ ./query -i data1.txt
 4 record(s) read from file
 4 record(s) added to datastore